open-AIMS/ereefs-visualisation-portal-static-website/README.md

   - [ ] home page blocks of links should rows of 2 instead of rows of 3.
 - [x] mistaken font [times new roman] on the depth drop down
   - The issue was the "Montserrat" font, adding similar alternative font and font class fixes issue.
+- [ ] javascript
+  - [ ] remove references to eAtlas
+  - [ ] get the original javascript files and implment minifying
+- [ ] css
+  - [ ] remove eatlas from the file names
+  - [ ] rename eatlas references in the classes inside eatlas_ncanimate2.css
+  - [ ] remove _minimal_mistakes.scss and incorporate it else where
+- [ ] remove unused includes like _csiro_navbar.qmd
+- [ ] increase whitespace between bullet point in the product tiles on the home page
+- [ ] discuss taking 'aims' out of the repository name at standup